softwareinthewild/OpenHPC/tutorials/apps/llama2_for_chat_and_code/README.md

 ```

 ## /opt on NFS
 All python and github assets will be installed under **/opt/ai_apps/webui_llama2**.
 The /opt directory is assumed to be accessed via NFS at runtime.
-In addition the CUDA 12.3 binaries will be moved to the **/usr/local/cuda-12.3** and the **/opt/nvidia/nsight** development tools into the **/opt/** directory if not already present.
+These destinations can be changed via the NFSAPPS install variable or the apptainer --bind flag in the installation script.

 ## NVidia Drivers
 Many of the Python modules contain checks against the exact version of the nvidia-driver installed.
 For this reason the nvidia-driver and CUDA 12.3 driver are both installed in the chroot filesystem rather than at runtime.
-This will leave a valid bootable linux kernel image inside the chroot's /boot directory as well as an initird image that contains the NVidia and CUDA drivers **(I believe but have not verified this yet)**.
+This will leave a valid bootable linux kernel image inside the chroot's /boot directory as well as an initird image that contains the NVidia and CUDA drivers.

 ## Installation
 Run the **recipe_llama2.sh** script as **root** on the warewulf master dispatch server and all installation and configuration steps will be completed automatically.